 The Stop Online Piracy Act (SOPA or H.R.
 3261) and the Protect IP Act (PIPA or S.968) are presented as legislation designed to stop online piracy of copyrighted works.
 Sounds good, right?
 As a content creator and copyright holder, I too would like to put a stop to theft and illegal redistribution of copyrighted material.

 The problem is that SOPA and PIPA do very little to actually prevent online piracy.
 In fact, the loopholes are glaring (pirates will use DNS numbers instead of domain names).
 However, these bills do a lot to give the government and big corporations the power to block, ban, and censor websites.
 And the fallout could be massive.
-Sites like Facebook, Twitter, YouTube and Tumblr could shut down.
-Ad servers (like Google Adsense), hosting providers, and merchant services (like PayPal) will be affected (the costs of policing the web could be so massive that these companies will be forced to shut down).
+Sites like Facebook, Twitter, YouTube and Tumblr be could shut down.
+Ad servers (like Google Adsense), hosting providers, and merchant services (like PayPal) will be affected (the costs of policing the web could be so massive that these companies will be forced to close their doors).
 Ordinary people with websites and blogs could be criminalized, fined, and jailed.

 What Does This Mean for Writers?